 To support this argument, AEMO provided an example of this issue occurring in the STTM when, in 2010, trading participants raised the issue of the level of risk exposure that existed in the distribution of the settlement surplus or shortfall.

 Following two high price events at the Sydney hub, concerns were noted relating to how deviations that were incurred long after the high price days in question could lead to very large changes in a trading participant's prudential exposure.
 A number of call events on trading participants were observed in relation to deviations on days where gas prices and MOS costs were low, due to trading participants' exposure to large shortfall charges caused by high prices or high MOS costs occurring earlier in the month.

-This risk was seen as difficult to manage, particularly for trading participants who operate intermittently, enter the market mid-month, and those who did not deviate on the high price days in question.
-AEMO consider that this risk, created by the settlement of the surplus or shortfall, is a potential barrier to market entry for new entrants.
+This risk was seen as difficult to manage, particularly for trading participants who operated intermittently, entered the market mid-month, or for those who did not deviate on the high price days in question.
+AEMO considered that this risk, created by the settlement of the surplus or shortfall, was a potential barrier to market entry for new entrants in the STTM.6